-Reluctantly we demo’d the room.
-It was a mess, but the two guys who did the work, received some kind of weird joy from the dirty, dusty sledge hammering of the lath and plaster walls.
+Reluctantly, we demoed the room.
+It was a mess, but the two guys who did the work received some kind of weird joy from the dirty, dusty sledgehammering of the lath and plaster walls.

-We hauled the plaster away, but I had them keep the wood lath.
-I had no idea what I would do with it, but its rustic, uniform, aged look was hard to resist.
+We hauled the plaster away but retained the wood lath.
+I had no idea what I would do with it, but its rustic, uniform, vintage look was hard to resist.

-Next we had the knob and tube wiring replaced.
-This resulted in buckets of neat shaped porcelain elements that cried for a new life.
-Again, set aside for a new purpose.
+Next, we had the knob and tube wiring replaced.
+This resulted in buckets full of wonderfully shaped porcelain elements crying for a new life.
+These too were set aside for a new purpose.

 Projects And Products

-My first project was making ten planters or lanterns out of the lath.
-These served as centerpieces for the 80-year celebration of a dear relative.
-The bases were made of lath laminated into blocks and cut to size.
+My first project: ten planters or lanterns constructed out of the lath.
+I laminated lath together to form the bases.
+These lanterns served initially as centerpieces for the 80-year celebration of a dear relative.

-These inquiries led to a large shipment of lath that ended up on the ceiling of a bar in Culver City, CA. Another went to an artist in Laguna Beach for a top secret custom project!
-Still I had pieces left to continue making things.
+Later, I received a couple of inquiries regarding raw lath.
+These inquiries led to a large shipment of lath that ended up on the ceiling of a bar in Culver City, CA. Another large shipment went to an artist in Laguna Beach for a top-secret custom project!
+The pile is all but gone.

-I combined the lath and porcelain leftover treasures.
-A sort of memento of the attic at the W.B.
+By combining the remaining lath and porcelain more leftover treasures of wood boxes emerged.
+These serve as mementos of the attic at the W.B.
 Alliston House on Park Place.
-Check then out at ETSY.com/maisonsteinbuchel.